frc3322/part-management-system/code-docs/backend/backend-overview.md

-# Part Management System - Backend Overview
+# Aerie Part Management - Backend Overview

 ## Overview

-This document provides a comprehensive overview of the backend architecture for the Part Management System, a Flask-based REST API that provides complete part lifecycle management and database persistence for the frontend application.
+This document provides a comprehensive overview of the backend architecture for Aerie Part Management, a Flask-based REST API that provides complete part lifecycle management and database persistence for the frontend application.

 ## System Architecture